-We believe the actions described above will be sufficient to remediate the identified material weakness and strengthen our internal control over financial reporting.
-However, our efforts to remediate this material weakness may not be effective or prevent any future material weakness or significant deficiency in our internal control over financial reporting.
+We believe the actions described above, which we began implementing in the first quarter of fiscal year 2024, once fully implemented and tested, will be sufficient to remediate the identified material weaknesses and strengthen our internal controls.
+However, our efforts to remediate these material weaknesses may not be effective or prevent any future material weakness or significant deficiency in our internal control over financial reporting.
+These material weaknesses will not be considered remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.